Cell Phone Recycling: Donate Your Old Mobile Phone

 Stores such as Radio Shack, Best Buy, Home Depot, Lowes, Office Depot, and Staples offer mobile phone recycling centers, where you can simply toss your unwanted mobile phone into their in-store "recycling bin" or take them to customer service.

 Exchanging your old cell phone when you upgrade is the easiest way to recycle, but if you have a mobile phone or two in a drawer at home, Call 2 Recycle can give you the location of your nearest cell phone recycling center.

 The National Coalition Against Domestic Violence works with ReCellular to collect and refurbish old cell phones.
 See the organization’s site for free mailing labels and information on how to organize a cell phone collection drive.
 HopeLine from Verizon also collects phones for women’s shelters.

 Help Operation Gratitude raise money to send care packages to U.S. soldiers.
-The organization receives at least $30 for every cell phone collected.
+The organization receives up to $150 or more for every cell phone collected.
 Sending in an old phone is easy – just package it up and attach a free mailing label.
 Another organization that collects unwanted phones to help our military men and women is Cell Phones for Soldiers.